The Nix user experience is significantly affected by the speed of the nix search nixpkgs

 .
 This allows its state transitions to be done using atomic compare-and-swap instructions, and enables the necessary compiler and CPU memory barriers that ensure that threads see changes to values in the right order. -

 The payload of a thunk value is updated to its final value before the type is updated.
-Thus, if a thread sees a value with an immutable type (e.g. “integer”), then its payload (e.g. the integer value) is also valid.
+Thus, if a thread sees a value with an immutable type (for example “integer”), then its payload (for example the integer value) is also valid.

 -